What is an Illinois bonded title?

 - With it, you can register, insure, sell, and transfer ownership of your vehicle legally.

 - Contact a local Illinois DMV to see if you’re eligible for a bonded title, then follow the process outlined below.

 - Illinois title bonds are quickly issued, typically cost around $100, and have a 3-year bond period.

-Who needs a bonded title in Idaho?
+Who needs a bonded title in Illinois?